Strong cost focus

 • The Electrolux Responsible Sourcing program supports a global effort to make the right decisions on suppliers and promote the sustainability performance of the supply base.

-• A global credit insurance program is in place for many countries to reduce credit risk.
-Electrolux offers its suppliers the opportunity to utilize supplier finance.
+• A global credit insurance program is in place for many countries to reduce credit Electrolux Group offers a select number of suppliers the opportunity to utilize Supply Chain Finance programs.

 Raw materials Change +/- Pre-tax